Change Password

 Overview

-The RETURN statement allows you to specify columns to include in the final table.
-Each column is defined by an expression that can include variables, properties, functions, constants, etc.
+The RETURN statement allows you to specify items to include in the query result.
+Each item is defined by an expression that can include variables, properties, functions, constants, etc.

 <return statement> ::=